Lake District Things To Do Travel UK

 Discover the World of Beatrix Potter

-The famous children’s book author is present across the Lake District, with shops, galleries and museums dedicated to her life’s work.
-She left her entire estate to the National Trust when she died, and you can visit or experience many aspects of it.
+Children’s author Beatrix Potter is present across the Lake District with many shops, galleries and museums showcasing her famous work.
+She left her entire estate to the National Trust when she died in the 17th century and you can visit or experience many aspects of it across the area.

-Hill Top is Beatrix Potter’s 17th Century farmhouse, and you can visit the house and gardens with pre booked tickets.
+Hill Top is Beatrix Potter’s 17th Century farmhouse where she wrote many of her books, and you can visit the house and gardens with pre-booked tickets.
 It’s located near Hawkshead, has plenty of parking and you can take a picnic.
 Find more on Hill Top including how to book your tickets on the National Trust website here

 Nearby in Hawkshead is the Beatrix Potter Gallery, which is in what used to be her husband’s solicitors office.
 See the exhibition of her life and work.
 No ticket is necessary but plan your visit here.